Otsego County, New York: New towns

 In 1795, a piece of Otsego County was joined with a portion taken from Albany County to create Schoharie County.

 In 1797, a piece of Otsego County was joined with a portion taken from Ulster County to create Delaware County.

+In 1843, Otsego County, Michigan was named after the county in New York.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1016 sqmi, of which 1002 sqmi is land and 14 sqmi (1.4%) is water.

 Otsego County is in central New York State, to the west of Albany, southeast of Utica, and northeast of Binghamton.
 The county is part of the Central New York Region and Mohawk Valley Region of New York State.
 The county is considered by some to belong to the Southern Tier region of New York State, and is the northernmost county of the Appalachian Region.